AndreyEroshkin/Getting-and-Cleaning-Data/README.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-The dataset includes the following files:
+The repo includes the following files:
 =========================================

 - 'README.Md'